-Common nerve issues we treat in our office include:
+Some of the more frequently-seen nerve issues we treat in our office include:

 - Nerve Entrapments.
 Nerve entrapments are also known as pinched nerves and will frequently cause sharp, shooting, burning and/or stabbing pain, along with sensitivity.
-They can be caused by injuries, repetitive stress or metabolic diseases such as Diabetes.
+They can be caused by injuries, repetitive stress or metabolic diseases such as diabetes.

 - Nerve Injury.
-Our feet take a beating and really anything repetitive or traumatic can injure a nerve in your foot.
+Our feet take a beating, and really anything repetitive or traumatic can injure a nerve in your foot.
 If you are in pain or having odd sensations in your feet, it's best to consult an experienced podiatrist for their professional opinion.

 Diagnosing Nerve Problems at Fixing Feet Institute